 While my September list is super long, I kept this list short so as not to overwhelm y'all and only included the most important garden

 Depending on the year, September can feel like late summer or early winter!
-We ALWAYS go organic apple picking in September.
-Here are a few of my garden "to do's" in September:
+We ALWAYS go organic apple picking in September and set up the fire pit but here are a few of my garden "to do's" in September: